 - SURV 458, SURV 429

-- While an important part of a hydrographic surveying program, this paper stands alone and can be taken by any student with the prerequisite 216 points.
+While an important part of a hydrographic surveying program, this paper stands alone and can be taken by any student who meets the prerequisite.

 - Teaching staff